sebastianf/things.mmbundle/README.md

 # Fork

 This is a fork of the MailMate default bundle for Things.
-This bundle uses the new Things 3.4+ URL scheme and adds new items to Today view, with a link back to the message, and the subject and body.
+This bundle uses the new Things 3.4+ URL scheme view, with a link back to the message, and the subject and body.

 # Installation